Agoric/documentation/main/getting-started/ertp-introduction.md

 - **Mints**: Issue new digital assets as a new Payment.
-Mints only issue one type of asset (quatloos, simoleons, moola, etc. Note that these are all imaginary currencies used as examples.).
+Mints only issue one type of asset (quatloos, simoleons, moola, etc. Note that these are all imaginary currencies used as examples.)
 We refer to that type as the mint's *Brand*.
 So if a mint issues quatloos, it's a quatloo brand mint.
 Only mints can issue new digital assets.
 To mint new assets of a particular type, you must have a reference to that